rational-way/rational-way-web/posts/mastermind_of_entrepreneurs-personality.md

 #### Personality
 It is crucial to be positive, agreeable person.
 See other peoples qualities, be supportive.
 The way you think about others **resonates** with them.
 Have happy, outgoing, positive, **attractive**, **agreeable** personality - this way you attract people, bussiness and stimulate growth of your bussiness.
 #### Multiple minds
 Your mind is combinantion of creative mind, structured logical thinking, survival instincts, subconciousness and intuition.
-Recognise that, try to use every mind for this designed purpose.
+Recognise that, try to use every mind for its designed purpose and to its full potential.
 #### Mindsets
 Try to help others, be supportive, imagine what would your hero person do in your situation, build relationship on trust, trust your intuition.